- QATestLab Blog >

 Game Check-Ups Overview: Why Do You Need Release Ready Testing For Sure?

 Imagine launching your game and meeting frustrated and unsatisfied players because of hidden bugs, broken storylines, poor content quality, or performance bottlenecks.
 Undetected issues caused characters to glitch out or entire levels to crash, shattering the immersive experience you’ve worked so hard to craft.
 A game released with bugs noticed by players led to social media backlash, negative reviews on diverse platforms, and, ultimately, a loss of trust in your brand.
-Sounds like a tricky situation, isn’t it?
+Sounds like a tricky situation, doesn’t it?

 People can easily be misled by receiving incorrect information, for example, when the development team is burdened with testing tasks beyond their primary responsibilities and strict deadlines set by managers.
 In such cases, they might overlook specific bugs or consider them minor, assuring you that everything is on track.
 Even large, well-established companies are not immune to these challenges, as overconfidence or a lack of transparency can lead to significant losses for business.